RPE65: Structure

-Active site structure
+Active site

 The active site of each RPE65 active site contains an Fe(II) cofactor bound by four histidines (His^{180}, His^{241}, His^{313}, and His^{527}), each contributed by a separate blade on the beta-propeller structure.
 Three of the four histidines are coordinated to nearby glutamic acid residues (Glu^{148}, Glu^{417}, and Glu^{469}), which are thought to help position the histidines to bind the iron cofactor in an octahedral geometry.
 Phe^{103}, Thr^{147}, and Glu^{148} surround the active site where they help stabilize the carbocation intermediate and increase the stereoselectivity of RPE65 for 11-cis-retinol over 13-cis-retinol.

 The RPE65 iron(II) cofactor, showing its coordination with 4 histidine residues and 3 glutamic acid residues.

 Reactants and products likely enter and leave the active site through a hydrophobic tunnel which is thought to open into the lipid membrane for direct lipid substrate absorption.
 A second, smaller tunnel also reaches the active site and may serve as a pathway for water, but is too narrow to transport the retinoid reactants and products.